ashrafmusalman/ashrafmusalman/README.md

 ## About

-DevOps Engineer based in Ahmedabad, India, working at CleanStart.
-Since 2025, I've focused on Kubernetes orchestration, event-driven architecture with Kafka and KEDA, Redis-based caching, and CI/CD automation — with an emphasis on production reliability, not just tooling familiarity.
+DevOps Engineer based in Ahmedabad, India , I've focused on Kubernetes orchestration, event-driven architecture with Kafka and KEDA, Redis-based caching, and CI/CD automation — with an emphasis on production reliability, not just tooling familiarity.

 <br/>